cferdinandi/smooth-scroll/README.md

 ```

 #### destroy()
-Destroy the current `smoothScroll.init()`.
-This is called automatically during the `init` function to remove any existing initializations.
+Destroy the current initialization.
+This is called automatically in the `init` method to remove any existing initializations.

 ```javascript
 var scroll = new SmoothScroll();